inBeat/inbeat-website/content/top-influencers/instagram/cinema/argentina/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Argentina In 2023
+title: Top 10 Cinema Instagram Influencers In Argentina In 2024
 description: >-
-  Find top cinema Instagram influencers in Argentina in 2023.
-Most popular hashtags: #cine #cinema #cumplea #makeup.
+  Find top cinema Instagram influencers in Argentina in 2024.
+Most popular hashtags: #cinema #makeup #cine.
 platform: Instagram
-hits: 112
+hits: 118
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 112 Instagram influencers like this in Argentina for you to connect with.
+text_bottom: Our platform has 118 Instagram influencers like this in Argentina for you to connect with.
 profiles:
   - username: "alexispuig"
     fullname: >-